 Intro and Disadvantages of Previous Approaches

-UN-SDG goal one is to eradicate poverty, but to do so, we first need to know where poverty lies, in order to allocate resources in accordance with local needs.
+UN-SDG goal one is to eradicate poverty, but to do so, we first need to know where poverty lies and how poverty differs from one place to another in order to allocate resources in accordance with local needs.
 [Would be ideal to list some UN led or other poverty alleviation programs].

 Yet historically, this has been a daunting task.
 High-quality data — that is, both granular and updated — are hard to find.
 This is because: